 Access Wireless is another phone company that participates in the federal Lifeline program.
 As a result, they’re able to offer free government cell phones to qualified low-income individuals/households.
 With Lifeline there’s no credit check, contract or fees.
 Currently, Access Wireless operates in the following states:

-Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, Nevada, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin
+Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, Nevada, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin

 The above list is subject to change, so to ensure they offer service in your state, visit their website, click Enroll and insert your zip code.
 You’ll quickly learn if your state has been added to their service area.
 If they don’t currently operate in your state, either check back at a later date or click the State Listing link in the menu above to find more options.